sbuilta/acoustic-modems/README.md

 5. Add unit tests that load the schema, encode a sample payload, and decode the simulated waveform.

 Plugins are discovered automatically via `PluginRegistry`; surface meaningful metadata so the GUI can populate selectors and device defaults.

+## Forward Error Correction

+- Shared helpers live in `src/amw/pipeline/fec.py` with a no-op adapter, an odd-order repetition code, and a (7,4) Hamming block code.
+- Columnar interleaving is available to spread burst errors before decoding; depth is configurable per modem.
+- The reference `BFSK` modem exposes these controls under the `fec` object in `schema.json`, allowing `none`, `repetition`, or `hamming74` plus optional interleaving.
+- When a FEC scheme is selected the modem transmits a 32-bit payload-length header, enabling the decoder to strip padding and report correction metrics.

 ## Testing Strategy